Afghanistan Times: Staff

-The Afghanistan Times Daily has chief editor, sub-editors, journalists, graphic designers and translators, all of whom are managed by an editorial board.
-Members of the editorial board include Sharif Fayez (former head of Afghanistan Investment Support Agency), Omar Zakhilwal, Sultana Parwanta, Sharifa Sharif and Saduddin Shpoon (former producer of Afghanistan's Voice Of America (VOA) radio programming).
+The Afghanistan Times Daily employs a chief editor, sub-editors, journalists, graphic designers and translators, all of whom are managed by an editorial board.
+Members of the editorial board include Dr. Sharif Fayez (Head of the Afghanistan Investment Support Agency (AISA), Dr. Omar Zakhilwal, Dr. Sultana Parwanta, Dr. Sharifa Sharif and Saduddin Shpoon (former producer of Afghanistan's Voice of America (VOA) radio programming).

 The paper also has a management, finance and marketing department, whose work is guided by a board of directors.
 The board of directors are primarily responsible for overseeing financial and marketing issues, including the paper's advertising and subscription policies.